 It also is not uncommon for a child entering the other household to exhibit signs of withdrawal, isolation, and reluctance to reengage with the other parent.
 This pattern can be repeated at transition times, even when both parents are attempting to do their best.
 Such reactions from children do not mean the arrangement is bad.
 It’s not necessarily an indication that things are not working out at one of the households.
 Children just need time to adjust.

 Adjustment time is important whether the parent-child co-parenting time is frequent, or if it is less frequent because of a relocation by one parent.
-Parents do not always maintain exactly the same rules at both households, which is part of the stress for children and another reason why they need time to adjust.
+Parents do not always maintain exactly the same rules in both households, which is part of the stress for children and another reason why they need time to adjust.
 But it is important for there to be as much consistency of parental expectations as possible between the two households.

 More research needs to take place to better understand the characteristics of positive parent-child relationships.
 In this regard, it is important for both parents to keep the focus on the best interests of their children.